About Anita

 Anita's love of swimming continued unabated when, after a short retirement from the sport and a brief stint as a Primary teacher, she returned to competitive swimming in the fledgling Masters movement.
 This coincided with her decision to pursue a career in swimming teaching and coaching.

 In 1981, she began working for 'Aquarobics', at the Melbourne City Baths.
 Aquarobics was one of the most progressive organisations for its time.
-They were one of the first in the country to offer hydrotherapy and Aquarobics classes, and almost single-handedly helped to legitimize and popularise water exercise classes.
+They were the first in the country to offer hydrotherapy and Aquarobics classes, and almost single-handedly helped to legitimize and popularise water exercise classes.

 Anita undertook arguably the first Leaders Course in Water Exercise and gained a huge following for her classes aimed at the over 50's age groups.
 At this time, she also recognised there were no dedicated swimming squads for adults and began what is generally seen as the first adult fitness swimming squad in Melbourne - if not Australia.